Industrial Engineering & Manufacturing Glossary

 S

-Extra inventory held as a buffer against demand variability and supply uncertainty.
-Calculated based on service level, demand variation, and lead time variation.
-Calculator →
+Extra inventory held as a buffer against demand and supply variability to protect service level.

 Flow